Hisham-0/Web-Automation-Testing/README.md

 1. **User Registration & Login**

-   - Register a new user account (data-driven).
+   - Register a new user account.
    - Log in with registered credentials.

 2. **Product Selection & Cart Addition**

    - Navigate to product catalog.
-   - Select product (parameterized for multiple products).
+   - Select product.
    - Add product to cart.

 3. **Checkout Process**